Anibaaal/ComfyUI-UX-Nodes/README.md

-# ComfyUI UX Nodes

-In progress collection of UX enhancement nodes made for personal use to improve my workflows ease of use.

-I decided to share publicly as I develop nodes.
-New nodes will be added over time.

 # Nodes

-## Easy Resolution Picker
+### Easy Resolution Picker

-Calculates width and height based on given aspect ratio, orientation and length of the short/long side.
+- Calculates width and height based on given aspect ratio, orientation and length of the short/long side.

-## Save Diffusion Model
+### Save Diffusion Model

-Save only the diffusion model without packaged CLIP and VAE from the standard CheckpointSave node.
+- Save only the diffusion model without packaged CLIP and VAE from the standard CheckpointSave node.

+### Checkpoint/UNET Loader BNB On the fly

+- Load any model with nf4/fp4 weights applied on the fly.